This article has links to products and services we love, which we may make commission from.

 8. German Christmas Market

-The German-Texan Heritage Society hosts a Christmas market (507 East 10th St) in Austin featuring decorations as they are imported from the Erzgebirge, an East-German region which known for it’s Christmas customs.
+The German-Texan Heritage Society hosts a Christmas market (507 East 10th St) in Austin featuring decorations that are imported from the Erzgebirge, an East-German region known for its Christmas customs.

 Glühwein and a visit from St Nick is also on the schedule!